-We will also make it a priority to use all media platforms that we reckon would bring us that added value.
-Bonding with the trade will be done through roadshows and during our presence in the major world tourism events.
+We will also make it a priority to use all media board, aligned strategies and looking beyond platforms that we reckon would bring us the horizon, I am optimistic about a positive that added value.
+Bonding with the trade future for the tourism industry. will be done through roadshows and during our presence in the major world tourism events.
 Actions on niche markets will also figure amongst our top priorities, with more presence and visibility in specialized event such as diving, golf, or marriage fairs.
 The revamped MICE incentives in the budget 2019-2020 have provided with the necessary competitive arguments to boost the MICE and wedding segments.
-Tailored made actions are already being carried out in India and other markets to attract volumes from the MICE segment.
+Tailored made during the last three years, MTPA has also actions are already being carried out in India invested in both trade, consumer campaigns and other markets to attract volumes from will ensure that the necessary marketing Growth of the tourism industry hinges on actions translate into positive growth.
+We the collaboration of all stakeholders.
+I count are conscious that the destination will face of on the employees of the tourism trade to supply-side issues even in 2020.
+MTPA core continue as it has been in the past to express strategic essence will focus on the consumers their 'unique hospitality' through their smiles. while concurrently motivating new airlines to Collaboration of the airlines, the hotels and the DMCs are vital.
+With all stakeholders on